-- bug someone else for a lot of help (particularly if they are already done!) - share your code directly with other people (oh, you want to now how to get the timer to stop interrupting? well here is my code and it works so you can just use/copy that)
+- bug someone else for a lot of help (particularly if they are already done!) - share your code directly with other people ("oh, you want to know how to get the timer to stop interrupting? well here is my code, and it works, so you can just use/copy that")

 Discovery of any inappropriate code sharing will lead to harsh penalties for all involved parties.
-This draconian policy is in place to protect the bulk of you who have put in the hard work on the projects.
+This draconian policy is put in place to protect the vast majority of you who do put in the hard work on the projects.